haagahelia/mobilecourse/docs/UILibraries/nativeelements.md

 }
 ```
 #### App header
 Next, we will implement application app bar.
 Top app bars display navigation, actions, and text at the top of a screen.
-React Native Paper provides component `Appbar` that we will display in our `App` component.
-The `mode` prop defines the height of the Appbar (small, medium, large, center-aligned).
+React Native Paper provides component `Appbar` that we will display in our `App` component. `Appbar.Header` is used to create top appbar.
+The `mode` prop can be used to define the height of the Appbar (small, medium, large, center-aligned).

 ```jsx title="App.js
 import { PaperProvider, Appbar } from 'react-native-paper';